 small chocolate eggs

-or whatever you want to fill and dexorate the egg with
+or whatever you want to fill and decorate the egg with

-Bring condensed milk and butter to a boil and cook for about 6-10 min, stiring constantly (be caferul to not let it burn, because it will caramelise and become brown).
+Bring condensed milk and butter to a boil and cook for about 6-10 min, stirring constantly (be careful to not let it burn because it will caramelize and become brown).
 The mixture should be slightly thickened.
 Add whipping cream, stir and remove from the heat.